Hotmoka/hotmoka/README.md

 >    .build();
 > ```

-Only four lines of code needed to be touched!
-The rest of the test class remains unchanged, since it works against the `Node` interface and remote nodes implement the `Node` interface.
+Done!
+The rest of the test class remains unchanged, since its code works against the `Node` interface and remote nodes implement the `Node` interface.

 You can now package the `blockchain` project and run the test class